drjanahunt/ai-skills/README.md

 A look at how I actually use AI for real work — not demos.

-## Projects
+This repo is organised into two parts:

-For an overview of what I've been building recently — an Airtable system for a multi-million crown programme, a self-built health app, a personal dashboard, automations, and a research podcast turned into audio — see [`/projects`](./projects).
+- **[`/projects`](./projects)** — what I've been building recently: an Airtable system for a multi-million crown programme, a self-built health app, a personal dashboard, automations, and a research podcast turned into audio.

-## Claude Skills

-Two Claude skills I built and use for real work, included below.
+- **[`/skills`](./skills)** — two Claude skills I built and use for real work.
 A skill is a set of instructions that teaches Claude how to handle a specific recurring task correctly, every time, without me re-explaining the rules from scratch in each conversation.
-These two solve problems I actually had.
+These two solve problems I actually had: one turns years of research expertise into a repeatable analysis process, the other automates a small but recurring piece of admin end to end.

-### barometer-report

-A workflow for producing research-quality analytical reports from raw survey data — built from several years of experience running a longitudinal MSE (micro and small enterprise) barometer study.
-It encodes the rules that separate a competent first-pass analysis from a genuinely rigorous one: correct terminology, segmentation discipline, denominator accuracy, longitudinal framing, and a calibrated, non-overclaiming tone.
-This is domain expertise — the kind that normally takes years to develop — captured so it can be applied consistently and reused.

-### rename-invoices

-An automation that scans a folder for unfiled invoice PDFs, reads each one to identify the vendor and date, renames it to a consistent format, and files it into the correct monthly folder.
-Built to remove a small but recurring piece of admin from my own workflow.
-It also handles the practical edge cases that come up in real use — like files that look present but are actually still cloud-only and haven't downloaded yet.

-### Why these two together

-One is deep domain expertise turned into a reusable process.
-The other is an everyday operational task automated end to end.
-Different problems, same underlying approach: figure out the rules an expert would follow, write them down clearly enough that an AI can apply them consistently, and let it run the task instead of doing it by hand each time.